DATAMATH CALCULATOR MUSEUM

 Within one or two years after introduction of the TI-1000 the end of LED calculators was reached.
 Modern LCD-calculators outdated them due to their long battery life and thinner shape.
 Compare this LED calculator with the first TI LCD calculator, the TI-1750.

-Please note that later models of the TI-1000 got a silver trim around the keyboard instead the earlier golden design.
-More differences could be found inside the calculator!
+Please note that later models of the TI-1000 feature a silver trim around the keyboard instead the earlier golden design.
+More - and surprising - differences could be found inside the two TI-1000 calculators.

 Calculators with different nameplates were sold from Western Auto as Citation.